xKDR/Survey.jl/docs/src/getting_started.md

 ratio(:api00, :api99, bsrs)
 ```

-If we're interested in a certain statistic estimated by a specific domain, we
+If you're interested in a certain statistic estimated by a specific domain, you
-can add the domain as the second parameter to our function.
-Let's say we want
+can add the domain as the second parameter to your function.
+Let's say you want
 to find the estimated total number of students enrolled in schools from each
 county: